 The National Bank of Blacksburg, which does business as National Bank, was originally chartered in 1891 as the Bank of Blacksburg.
 Its state charter was converted to a national charter in 1922 and it became the National Bank of Blacksburg.
 In 2004, NBB purchased Community National Bank of Pulaski, Virginia.
-In May, 2006, Bank of Tazewell County, a Virginia bank which since 1996 had also been a wholly-owned subsidiary of NBI, was merged with and into NBB.
+In May, 2006, Bank of Tazewell County, a Virginia bank which since 1996 was a wholly-owned subsidiary of NBI, was merged with and into NBB.

-NBB is community-oriented and offers a full range of retail and commercial banking services to individuals, businesses, non-profits and local governments from its headquarters in Blacksburg, Virginia and its twenty-five branch offices throughout southwest Virginia and one loan production office in Roanoke Virginia.
-NBB has telephone and internet banking and it operates twenty-five automated teller machines in its service area.
+NBB is community-oriented and offers a full range of retail and commercial banking services to individuals, businesses, non-profits and local governments from its headquarters in Blacksburg, Virginia and its twenty-four branch offices throughout southwest Virginia and one loan production office in Roanoke Virginia.
+NBB has telephone and internet banking and it operates twenty-four automated teller machines in its service area.

+The Bank's primary source of revenue stems from lending activities.
 The Bank focuses lending on small and mid-sized businesses and individuals.
 Loan types include commercial and agricultural, commercial real estate, construction for commercial and residential properties, residential real estate, home equity and various consumer loan products.
-Each loan category requires underwriting and documentation suited to unique characteristics and inherent risks.
+The Bank has prudent lending policies to align its underwriting and portfolio management with its risk tolerance and income strategies.
+Underwriting and documentation requirements are tailored to the unique characteristics and inherent risks of each loan category.

-The Bank's loan policy is updated and approved by the Board of Directors annually, and disseminated throughout the Bank to ensure consistent lending practices.
-The policy communicates the Company's risk tolerance by prescribing underwriting guidelines and procedures, including approval limits and hierarchy, documentation standards, requirements for collateral and loan-to-value limits, debt coverage and overall credit-worthiness, and guarantor support.
+The Bank's loan policy is updated and approved by the Board of Directors annually and disseminated to lending and loan portfolio management personnel to ensure consistent lending practices.
+The policy communicates the Company's risk tolerance by prescribing underwriting guidelines and procedures, including approval limits and hierarchy, documentation standards, requirements for collateral and loan-to-value limits, debt coverage, overall credit-worthiness and guarantor support.

 Of primary consideration is the repayment ability of the borrowers and (if secured) the collateral value in relation to the principal balance.
 Collateral lowers risk and may be used as a secondary source of repayment.
-The credit decision must be supported by documentation appropriate to the type of loan, including current financial information, income verification or cash flow analysis, tax returns, credit reports, collateral information, guarantor verification, title reports, appraisals (where appropriate), and other documents.
+The credit decision must be supported by documentation appropriate to the type of loan, including current financial information, income verification or cash flow analysis, tax returns, credit reports, collateral information, guarantor verification, title reports, appraisals (where appropriate) and other documents.
 A discussion of underwriting policies and procedures specific to the major loan products follows.

 Commercial Loans.
 Commercial and agricultural loans primarily finance equipment acquisition, expansion, working capital, and other general business purposes.
-Because these loans have a higher degree of risk, the Bank generally obtains collateral such as inventories, accounts receivables or equipment, and personal guarantees from the borrowing entity's principal owners.
+Because these loans have a higher degree of risk, the Bank generally obtains collateral such as inventory, accounts receivables or equipment and personal guarantees from the borrowing entity's principal owners.
 The Bank's policy limits lending to 60% of the appraised value for inventory and equipment and up to 70% for accounts receivables less than 90 days old.
 Credit decisions are based upon an assessment of the financial capacity of the applicant, including the primary borrower's ability to repay within proposed terms, a risk assessment, financial strength of guarantors and adequacy of collateral.
 Credit agency reports of individual owners' credit history supplement the analysis.

 Commercial Real Estate Loans.
-Commercial mortgages and construction loans are offered to investors, developers and builders, primarily within the Bank's market area in southwest Virginia.
+Commercial mortgages and construction loans are offered to investors, developers and builders primarily within the Bank's market area in southwest Virginia.
 These loans are secured by first mortgages on real estate.
-The loan amount is generally limited to 80% of the collateral value, and is individually determined based on the property type, quality, location and financial strength of any guarantors.
-Commercial properties are predominantly non-residential in nature, and include retail centers, apartments, and industrial properties.
+The loan amount is generally limited to 80% of the collateral value and is individually determined based on the property type, quality, location and financial strength of any guarantors.
+Commercial properties financed include retail centers, office space, apartments and industrial properties.